 This guide to Portland with toddlers was written by PNW family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Both are amazing cities for families with toddlers and preschoolers.
 Plus, they are the perfect weekend getaways from Seattle.

 But there’s something special about Portland with kids.
 From the amazing restaurants and attractions to the quirky hidden gems, there’s something for every family.

 Keep scrolling to see why Portland with toddlers is always a good idea.

 Where to Stay in Portland with Toddlers

-For the past two trips to Portland, Oregon, we have stayed at the same hotel.
+For the past few trips to Portland, Oregon, we have stayed at the same hotel.
 We’ve also traveled with the same family who also has a toddler.

 After researching online for our first trip, we decided to book a suite through the Inn at Northrup Station.

 The photos online showed a very vibrant, boutique hotel and that’s what we got when we arrived.